roseengineering/csgstep/README.md

 **returns** a Solid object

 <code>csgstep.<b>cube</b>(s=1, center=False)</code>
-Create a cube of given size in the z-axis.
+Create a cube of the given size.
 **s** the length of the sides of the cube as a real or 3D vector
-**center** if true center the cube at the origin, otherwise the lowest edge is at the origin
+**center** if true center the cube at the origin, otherwise the lowest edge of the cube is at the origin
 **returns** a Solid object

 <code>csgstep.<b>sphere</b>(r=1)</code>
-Create a sphere of given radius centered at the origin.
+Create a sphere of the given radius centered at the origin.
 **r** the radius of the sphere
 **returns** a Solid object

 <code>csgstep.<b>cylinder</b>(r=1, h=1, center=False)</code>
-Create a cylinder of given radius and height in the z-axis.
+Create a cylinder along the z-axis of the given radius and height
 **h** the height of the cylinder
 **r** the radius of the cylinder
 **center** if true center the cylinder on the z-axis, otherwise the base is at the origin
 **returns** a Solid object

 <code>csgstep.<b>circle</b>(r=1)</code>
-Create a circle of given radius centered at the origin in the XY plane.
+Create a circle of the given radius centered at the origin in the XY plane.
 **r** the radius of the circle
 **returns** a Solid object

 <code>csgstep.<b>square</b>(s=1, center=False)</code>
-Create a square of given size in the XY plane.
+Create a square of the given size in the XY plane.
 **s** the length of the sides of the square as a real or 2D vector
 **center** if true center the square at the origin, otherwise one edge is at the origin
 **returns** a Solid object